clintonskitson/rexray/.docs/user-guide/rackspace.md

 instances.

 ## Configuration
-The following is an example configuration of the Rackspace driver.
+The following are all of the parameters for the `Rackspace` driver in YAML.

 ```yaml
 rackspace: